mikrro/mikrro.github.io/blog/_posts/2016/2016-05-12-XenGrantTables.md

 The operation is called during starting the domain via *xl create*.
 It makes a call to a *libxc* library's `xc_dom_gnttab_seed` function taking care of setup the grant table for guests.

+#### Grant map

+The grant map operation allows to grant an access to a page owned by one page for another.
+It requires mapping the page to the new domain virtual address space and unmapping it on the completion of the operation on the page.
+The structure `struct gnttab_map_grant_ref` wraps the operation.
+...

+During those operations virtual addresses are rewritten back and forth.
+The drawback of that is that the addresses must be removed from cached to avoid access to the stale addresses.
+The leads to TLB (Translation Lookaside Buffer) shootdown - flushing the TLB caches of related CPUs - and discarding cached virtual addresses of an operated on grant in vCPUs assigned to guests domains.
+TLB is a cache to store a mapping between virtual and physical addresses.
+Both of those operation are costly.

 #### Grant copy

-The operation passed as `struct gnttab_copy` stores the data of a source and a destination and a length of data to copy.
-Buffers `struct gnttab_copy_buf` are used to perform the operation.
-First the domains are locked and buffers are prepared.
+The grant copy operation is a hypervisor driven operation where the data are memcopied between domains.
+It is wrapped in `struct gnttab_copy` that stores the data of a source and a destination and a length of data to copy.
+Among the source and destination information there must be grant reference to the requesting domain page and virtual address where the data to operate on are or will be stored.
+To perform the operation buffers `struct gnttab_copy_buf` are used that expand the information of grant references and virtual addresses by a page information, a physical frame number and virtual addresses.
+Before performing the copy domains are locked.
 For a source domain a `__acquire_grant_for_copy` function is called and for a destination domain a `__get_paged_frame`.
-They fill a bufffers' page and frame, acquiring the page from domain or translating the destination page frame number to a machine frame number.
+They fill the bufffers' page info and frame, acquiring the page from domain or translating the destination page frame number to a machine frame number.
 Boundaries of the mapped region to copy are checked and memory is copied

 ```
 memcpy(dest->virt + op->dest.offset,